 The U.S. Department of Energy (DOE) recently granted more than $9 million in research funding for propane engine technology.
 One of the largest allocations went to Colorado State University (CSU) in Fort Collins for heavy-duty propane engine development.

 CSU won $3.5 million for a project called: Development of Advanced Combustion Strategies for Direct Injection Heavy Duty Propane Engines to Achieve Near-Diesel Engine Efficiency.
 While the name is a mouthful, the objective of this 3-year DOE project is to develop propane engines, especially heavy-duty engines, that are as close to efficient as current diesel engines.

 CSU has a 30-year history of gaseous-fueled engine development, using alternative fuels such as propane, natural gas, hydrogen and biofuels.
 With the university’s world-class research facility known as “Powerhouse”, the program has the capability to work on large and powerful engines.

 The project will undergo three phases: fundamental studies, modeling and demonstration.
 By increasing the efficiency of propane engines, the research will help take advantage of propane’s benefits as a more affordable, efficient and lower emissions fuel.
-Replacing diesel engines, which have been the backbone of heavy-duty equipment for years, with propane-powered units is a first step toward a lower carbon future.
+Replacing diesel engines, which have been the backbone of heavy-duty equipment for years, with propane-powered units is the first step toward a lower-carbon future.

 With DOE investing significantly into heavy-duty propane engine development, the question arises: Could propane be the new diesel?